clingen-data-model/clingen-interpretation/source/user/index.md

 ##SEPIO

 The interpretation model requires a structure describing the relationship between a conclusion and the evidence that led to this conclusion;  the Scientific Evidence and Provenance Information Ontology ([SEPIO](./sepio.html)) provides such a structure.
-In SEPIO, an [assertion]() is the conclusion drawn from reasoning about [information](https://github.com/monarch-initiative/SEPIO-ontology/wiki/Evidence-Item).
+In SEPIO, an [assertion](https://github.com/monarch-initiative/SEPIO-ontology/wiki/Assertion){:target="sepioassertion"} is the conclusion drawn from reasoning about [information](https://github.com/monarch-initiative/SEPIO-ontology/wiki/Evidence-Item){:target="sepioevidenceitem"}.
 This information can be either data, like an allele frequency, or a prior assertion.

 [comment]: # (Larry's SEPIO/ClinGen diagram here.
 We can add more text once we see the figure, but the words below should be close.)